 F1 and F1B Goldendoodles alike, frequent grooming is an absolute necessity.
 We hope all you soon-to-be doodle parents are prepared, because the grooming aspect is no joke with these little jokesters!

 In the Battle Between an F1 vs F1B Goldendoodle, Who Wins?

 If you’re seriously considering bringing a Goldendoodle into the family because you heard that they “never shed”, or maybe you want a dog but allergies run in the family, then an F1B doodle will probably be your best bet.

 However, F1B’s tend to cost a little more than F1 doodles.
 They also generally have more curly hair than F1’s, requiring a lot more grooming.
-So it all depends on your hair-type preference and budget.
+So it all depends on your coat/appearance preference and budget.